MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-intermittent-connection-timeouts-availability-groups.md

 SQL Server will track non-yielding scheduler events as short as 5 to 10 seconds.
 It begins tracking these shorter non-yielding events and reports them in the `TrackingNonYieldingScheduler` data point in the `sp_server_diagnostics query_processing` component output.

-To check for non-yielding events that might cause replica connection timeouts, follow these steps:
+To check for non-yielding events that might cause replica connection time-outs, follow these steps:

 1. Create a SQL Agent job that records `sp_server_diagnostics` every five seconds.

-1. Schedule this job on the server that doesn't report the connection timeout, in other words, if Server A replica reports the replica connection timeout in its error log, set up the SQL Agent job on the partner replica Server B. Alternatively, if you are seeing connection timeouts on both replicas, create the job on both replicas.
+1. Schedule this job on the server that doesn't report the connection time-out, in other words, if Server A replica reports the replica connection time-out in its error log, set up the SQL Agent job on the partner replica Server B. Alternatively, if you are seeing connection time-outs on both replicas, create the job on both replicas.

     The following batch creates a job that executes `sp_server_diagnostics` every five seconds and appends the output to a text file and then starts the job.